 The sharing of your son's portfolio is a significant milestone and acts as a final report of his extended stay experience.
-We aim for this to act as a new beginning in his learning journey with a renewed focus and energy; one we hope to sustain over his remaining secondary years.
+This aims to act as a new beginning in his learning journey generating a renewed focus and energy; one we hope to sustain over his remaining secondary years.